simeononsecurity/simeononsecurity.ch/content/other/triple-mining-geodnet-onocoy-rtkdirect-gps-revolution/index.en.md

   - Be sure to replace the message numbers if you know you don't use [MSMv7 RTCM3 messages](https://www.use-snip.com/kb/knowledge-base/rtcm-3-message-list/).
 Otherwise, don't touch them.

   - Be sure to replace the values for -p, -i, and -a with your, geo cords, receiver model and your antenna if applicable.
-If you don't know them, obmit this information from the command.
+If you don't know them, omit this information from the command.
+    - Elevation relative to sea level in meters.
+    - Use tools like [gps-coordinates.net](https://www.gps-coordinates.net/) to get your coordinates and [FreeMapTools](https://www.freemaptools.com/elevation-finder.htm) to get your elevation.

   - Under `-out` be sure to specify the password and username number the onocoy console gives you.

 4. **Set Up STR2STR SYSTMCTL Services**